Wholesale

 How are colored glass bottles made?

 As we all know, sand, soda, and limestone create glass.
-Nevertheless, there are many fascinating things to learn about the glass industry.
+However, the glass business has many interesting facets to look into.
 The process of coloring the bottles is one of them.
 The Mesopotamians and Egyptians made some of the earliest multicolored glass objects.
 In the eighth century, a Persian chemist Abu Musa Jabir ibn Hayyan developed several glass coloring formulas.
 As a result of his discovery that an oxidizing metal may be employed as a coloring catalyst, he earned the title "Father of Chemistry."

 Next, molten slag must be cooled to be processed into glass sheets.
 This cooling process occurs in a "lehr" area with special equipment to control temperature and humidity levels inside the chamber.
 The cooled molten slag is then fed to a "mill" where it is ground, mixed, and heated to be put through the kiln.